 Emancipation occurs when a minor is given the rights of an 18-year-old adult by a Tennessee Chancery Court.
 In this case, child support is not owed to an emancipated minor.

 The process of emancipation begins through filing a petition with the Chancery Court.
-Since a minor cannot petition to the court themselves, an adult must petition for them on their behalf.
+Since a minor cannot petition the court themselves, an adult must petition for them on their behalf.

 Whether a minor is mature enough to be emancipated from parental guardianship is a decision for the courts.
 As the reasons behind seeking emancipation differ for each unique case, a judge will review the child’s situation and come to a decision.